PreXident/Replayer/README.txt

 ############
 #Change log#
 ############

+0.11
+You can now jump to any date within save game, but log content is replaced, not appended

 0.10
 Added focus feature in settings to display only controller and owner changes related to a certain tag (set before loading a save!)